-The housing quality standards (HQS) for the tenant-based program generally apply to the PBV program.
+The housing quality standards (HQS) for the tenant-based program, including those for special housing types, generally apply to the PBV program.
 HQS requirements for shared housing, manufactured home space rental, and the homeownership option do not apply because these housing types are not assisted under the PBV program.

 The physical condition standards at 24 CFR 5.703 do not apply to the PBV program.
+No policy decisions are required.